miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 But, as you've seen, it was nothing but.

 As I learned more, I was worried making it work might be way beyond my skill and knowledge.
+But by breaking down the problem, learning about the basics, and finding more knowledgeable people,
-But I *did* make it work.
+I ended up getting it done!
-If nothing else, that's what I want you to take away.
-I put my mind to it,
-and I searched for experienced people to help me.
-And I managed to go beyond what I thought I could do.

-It was a long journey, and now it's over.
-It was hard, but that's why I get to be a little more proud of myself, and to write a nice article about it.
+It was hard, but that's why I get to write a nice article about it.